 When you get to the shops, keep an eye out for seasonal foods and check the origin labels before you buy.

 Better again, why not see what’s at your local farmers’ market?
 Here’s a list of Irish farmers markets by county.

 Finally, to enjoy local food all year, preserve what’s in season.
 There are many great ways to preserve seasonal food such as drying, freezing or canning.
-For example, Irish strawberries bought in August are so much tastier than imported ones in January.
-If you want to eat yummy Irish strawberries year-round, buy extra in summer and freeze them for later use in smoothies and pancakes.
+Check out the preserving section to learn more about these techniques.